SnaBe/node-steam-market-fetcher/README.md

 See the [examples](https://github.com/Nicklason/node-steam-market-fetcher/tree/master/examples) folder for usage cases.

-The example folder includes:
 - Setting up a basic project
 - Initialize a new Steam Market Fetcher instance
 - Getting item prices & images for CS:GO, DOTA 2 & TF2

 ## Documentation

-See the [Wiki](https://github.com/SnaBe/node-steam-bot-constructor/wiki) for further the documentation.
+See the [Wiki](https://github.com/SnaBe/node-steam-bot-constructor/wiki) for further documentation.